Cornell-PoBE/A3/README.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 We have now built a fully automated script.
 For other examples your scripts will be more complex with templates, hosts, roles, etc.

 Next, we’ll need a webserver to serve requests.
 Serving requests through the application’s debug server poses serious security risks and it’s not intended for anything like a production load.

 To serve our requests, we’re going to use `gunicorn`.
-Other popular options are `uWSGI` or gevent but, for the sake of constraining choice, we’ll go with this `gunicorn`.
+Other popular options are `uWSGI` or gevent but, for the sake of constraining choice, we’ll go with `gunicorn`.

 We’re going to assume that the rest of what you’re doing here will be run within the VM unless otherwise specified.